mgietzmann/schooling/management/case_study/checklist.md

 ## Technical Attributes of Fishing

-Herring are primarly caught by commercial fishers using purse seines and mid water trawls although gillnetting and fixed gear such as weirs are allowed and sometimes used<sup>[[5]](https://www.fisheries.noaa.gov/species/atlantic-herring#overview)</sup>.
+Herring are primarly caught by commercial fishers using purse seines and mid water trawls.
+However gillnetting and fixed gear, such as weirs, are allowed and sometimes used<sup>[[5]](https://www.fisheries.noaa.gov/species/atlantic-herring#overview)</sup>.
 There are no minimums set on gear sizes and mid water trawls are known to be reasonably selective<sup>[[6]](https://www.msc.org/docs/default-source/default-document-library/education-page/msc---fishery-factsheet-atlantic-herring.pdf?sfvrsn=d229b7c_6)</sup> and thereby limit harvesting of bycatch.
 NOAA also notes<sup>[[5]](https://www.fisheries.noaa.gov/species/atlantic-herring#overview)</sup>:

 >The Atlantic herring fishery can incidentally catch marine mammals.
 Currently, these takes are below limits that would require mitigation under the Marine Mammal Protection Act.